Spondylolisthesis – A Guide on Diagnosis, Treatment and Prevention

 Pathologic spondylolisthesis is the result of a tumor or chronic disease triggering an abnormality that weakens the bone.
 The result of this is that the vertebra becomes unstable and slides.
 This type of injury can be the result of Paget’s disease, where the bones weaken and trigger pain, fractures, and deformities.
 People also have a higher risk of developing arthritis when facing this form of olisthesis.
 Other conditions, such as infections, osteoporosis, tuberculosis, giant cell tumors, and tumors that have metastasized or spread will weaken bones and lead to this injury.

 Iatrogenic post-surgical spondylolistheses is the result of spinal surgery that weakened existing bone structures.
 This leads to persistent slippage and the worsening of the condition, even after spinal surgery.
 Often, additional surgical procedures are required to treat this condition.

 The likelihood of developing this condition increases with age and exposure to intense physical activities.
 In addition to these risk factors, some are unavoidable for certain individuals, being due to genetic factors.

 Risk factors for Spondylolisthesis:

-- Family history of spinal conditions, tumors, disease, and bone disorders.
-This includes rheumatoid arthritis, osteoporosis and osteomalacia.
+- A family history of spinal conditions, tumors, disease, and bone disorders.
+This includes rheumatoid arthritis, osteoporosis, and osteomalacia.
 Seek medical attention and follow the treatment plan set up by your doctor to minimize the risk of this injury occurring, as well as to prevent other long-term effects of cartilage degeneration.